Taking aim at the wino-higgsino plane with the LHC: Probing with multiple search strategies

 \subsection{Nearly degenerate charginos: the long-lived particle region}

-For the smallest mass splittings, the decay products are very soft, so detecting production of pairs such as $\tilde{\chi}^{\pm}_1 \tilde{\chi}^{\pm}_1$, $\tilde{\chi}_i^0\tilde{\chi}^{\pm}_1$, $i,j=1,2$, cannot rely on hard leptons or jets.
+For the smallest mass splittings, the decay products are very soft, so detecting production of pairs such as $\tilde{\chi}^{\pm}_1 \tilde{\chi}^{\mp}_1$, $\tilde{\chi}_i^0\tilde{\chi}^{\pm}_1$, $i,j=1,2$, cannot rely on hard leptons or jets.
 We see in Figure \ref{fig:param_space_cartoon} that under the black dashed line the mass splitting between the lightest chargino and lightest neutralino is under 1\,GeV.
 There is a portion of this wino-like LSP parameter space where the lightest chargino lives long enough to produce a track in a detector, and so searches for long-lived tracks are expected to give the best mass bounds on LSPs.

 An applicable search of this type was performed by the CMS Collaboration using $\mathcal{L} = 101\,\text{fb}^{-1}$ of Run 2 data and published as CMS-EXO-19-010 \cite{CMS:2020atg}.
 This search targets long-lived charged particles, like our charginos, exhibiting ``disappearing'' tracks that leave the interaction region but do not extend to the outermost region of the tracking detector.
 A track is defined to disappear if it has at least three missing outer hits in the tracker and if the total calorimeter energy within $\Delta R = 0.5$ of the track is less than $10\,\text{GeV}$.
-This search applies to charged particles with lifetimes in the range $\tau \in [0.3,333]\,\text{ns}$ (the low end of this range is self explanatory; the high end is a practical limit past which charged particles live \emph{too} long, their tracks do not disappear before the edge of the tracker, and these particles are classified as muons).
+This search applies to charged particles with lifetimes in the range $\tau \in [0.3,333]\,\text{ns}$ (the low end of this range is self explanatory; the high end is a practical limit past which charged particles live \emph{too} long and their tracks do not disappear before the edge of the tracker.